abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

         .word Default_Handler + 1
     .endr
 ```
-### reset_handler — the first C-style code that actually runs
+### Reset_handler — the first C-style code that actually runs
-reset_handler is the very first routine the MCU executes after it loads the initial stack pointer.
+Reset_handler is the very first routine the MCU executes after it loads the initial stack pointer.
 Its only jobs are:

 Copy .data from Flash to SRAM.